 The RCI Flexible Fund closed July at 378.11c, down 1.38% for the month.
 The JSE Top 40 was down by 0.3% for the month.
 The rand strengthened slightly during July then was weak in the first two days of August and we feel this chain may continue.
 Our portfolio is setup for rand weakness.

-RCI BCI World Wide Flex closed May at 104.46c, up 1.4% for the month.
-In contrast, the JSE Top 40 fell by 3.2% during May.
+RCI BCI Worldwide Flex closed July at 113.37c, down 2.06% for the month.
 The investments in the fund are mainly in foreign companies with very high ROCE (return on capital employed) which has normally resulted in fantastic returns with low risk investments.
-The performance in dollars remains good (which is what we focus on) so the weaker rand has resulted in good growth when measured in rands.
+The performance in dollars remains good (which is what we focus on).

 The primary areas for investment were equities, bonds and cash in the South African markets.
 Our focus was to invest in shares listed on the Johannesburg Stock Exchange unless clients had a need for income.
 Equities have been the only asset class to outperform inflation on a long-term basis.

 Individuals have been allowed to send ever increasing capital sums offshore in the form of exchange control allowances, and portfolio managers have been able to send 30% of assets under management offshore in the form of asset swaps.
 This has enabled the South African investing public to participate not only in South African investments but also in investments of a global nature.

 Depending on the individual’s circumstances, we recommend that an appropriate amount be transferred offshore and that the client keeps what is required locally to fund the individual’s chosen lifestyle, subject to exchange control regulations in force.